BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 At the time Miller’s department was using the ANU Press to get its own literature into print, much of it anti-Beijing.
 Few of the tracts they produced survive in any shape or form today, even in public libraries.

-Perhaps the most forgettable of the department’s publications was a book urging the Cold War idea of India, Australia and Japan getting together in a joint anti-China alliance, with Crawford as its firm backer.
+Perhaps the most forgettable of the department’s publications was a book urging the naive Cold War idea of India, Australia and Japan getting together in a joint anti-China alliance.
+Crawford was a firm supporter of the idea.

 (Crawford, in addition to his strong anti-China bias, had, like my father, a soft spot for India and its geopolitical potential.)

-One of the book’s authors was so worked up with anti-Beijing fervor that he managed to accuse China of Han chauvinism for wanting to reunite with Taiwan.
+One of the book’s authors managed to accuse China of Han chauvinism for wanting to reunite with Taiwan.
 Clearly he did not know that Taiwan’s native population was in fact almost entirely Han Chinese – migrants from China’s nearby Fujian province a few centuries earlier and who still spoke the Fujian dialect of Chinese.

 The ANU and Crawford were so proud of this wretched book that they had leaned on Japan’s then Foreign Minister, Miki Takeo, who was visiting Australia at the time, to join in a big book-launch ceremony.